mohitpai/journey-optimizer.en/help/using/design/assets-essentials.md

 ## Get started with [!DNL Assets Essentials] {#get-started-assets-essentials}

+Bring marketing and creative workflows together using [!DNL Adobe Experience Manager Assets Essentials].
+Natively integrated with [!DNL Adobe Journey Optimizer], access [!DNL Assets Essentials] to store, manage, discover and distributee digital assets.
+It provides a single, centralized repository of assets that you can use to populate your messages.

+[!DNL Adobe Experience Manager Assets Essentials] is a collaborative and centralized asset workspace that extends your creative system and unities digital assets for experience delivery.
+You can easily organize, tag, and find approved production assets to ensure brand consistency across teams.
+With its intuitive user experience, access instantly to shared assets within your Adobe Creative and Experience Clouds apps.

+Learn more in [Adobe Experience Manager Assets Essentials documentation](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/introduction.html){target="_blank"}.

-[!DNL Adobe Experience Manager Assets Essentials] provides a single, centralized repository of assets that you can use to populate your messages.
-It can be accessed directly from [!DNL Adobe Journey Optimizer] through the **[!UICONTROL Assets]** section.
-You can also access assets and folders when designing an email content.
-[Learn more about email design](design-emails.md).
+[!DNL Adobe Experience Manager Assets Essentials] can be accessed directly from [!DNL Adobe Journey Optimizer] through the **[!UICONTROL Assets]** section.
+You can also access assets and folders when [designing an email content](design-emails.md).

+## Prerequisites{#assets-prerequisites}

 Before using [!DNL Adobe Experience Manager Assets Essentials], you must add users to the **Assets Essentials Consumer Users** or/and **Assets Essentials Users** Product profiles.
-[Read more in Assets Essentials documentation](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/deploy-administer.html){target="_blank"}.
+Read more in [Assets Essentials documentation](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/deploy-administer.html){target="_blank"}.

 >[!NOTE]
 >For Journey Optimizer products obtained before January 6, 2022, you must deploy [!DNL Adobe Experience Manager Assets Essentials] for your organization.
 Learn more in the [Deploy Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/deploy-administer.html){target="_blank"} section.